 A classic New Orleans structure, the LaLaurie Mansion comes complete with its own dark legend.

-In 1834, a fire broke out at the LaLaurie Mansion.
-When area residents rushed to the scene to help, they resorted to breaking down the doors to the slave quarters after the LaLauries refused to provide the key.
-Inside, they found seven horribly mutilated slaves who had been imprisoned in the house for some time.
-When news spread of how Madame LaLaurie had treated her slaves, an angry mob descended on the mansion and destroyed everything they could get their hands on.
+In 1834, a fire broke out at the mansion.
+When area residents rushed to the scene to help, they resorted to breaking down the doors to the slave quarters after LaLaurie refused to provide the key.
+They found seven enslaved people locked inside whose bodies had been mutilated.
+Other rumors said that dead bodies were found in the attic as well, their corpses mutilated beyond recognition.
+When news of the discovery spread around the community, a mob descended on the mansion.

 Realizing she was no longer welcomed in New Orleans LaLaurie fled to Alabama, then onto Paris to live out the rest of her life.
 The LaLaurie Mansion still stands on the corner of Royal and Governor Nicholls streets and is a highlight of many New Orleans ghost tours due to its macabre and tragic history.

 In the 1990’s, managers of the property brought in Parapsychologist Christopher Chacon who conducted a several-months-long scientific assessment of the countless reported strange and disturbing phenomena that was occurring on the property.